≡

 Threats or limiting factors

 This plant is fairly abundant and widespread in the Logan Naomi wilderness area.
 Hikers and trails are likely impacting some occurrences.
 Impacts from OHV use were reported for some observations in Providence Canyon (URPD, accessed 2025).
-At least thirty observations in the Utah Rare Plant Database list livestock farming and ranching as a threat in the Davenport Hollow and Doubletop Mountain EOs (URPD, accessed 2025).
-The Utah Division of Water Resources reports that Utah is now in "extreme" or "exceptional" drought which is likely impacting this species in similar ways as it is other perennial forbs in Utah.
-Many rare plant species are being impacted by climate change and drought (Wrobleski, 2023).
-Augmentation of mountain goats to the area may also be a future threat.
-It is important to gather baseline information on these USFS Sensitive Species prior to any scheduled release (Wheeler and Gibbons, 2024).
+At least thirty observations in the Utah Rare Plant Database list farming and ranching as a threat in the Davenport Hollow and Doubletop Mountain occurrences (URPD, accessed 2025).
+Research suggests that species of high elevation could be vulnerable to climate change but no information is available for this particular species.